All Stories

 “If I have to pick the hardest part of the job, I can’t think of anything really, because we work as a team,” Sergio said.

 “The great thing about Emerita and Sergio is that they have a really good work ethic,” said Jennifer Sierra, former Director of Staff Development (DSD) and current Infection Preventionist at Los Angeles Rehabilitation and Wellness Centre – Pursue Health.
-“It is very important for a supervisor or DSD to acknowledge their efforts in going above and beyond, trying to make sure that they’re educated and knowledgeable and that they’re aware of everything that’s going on at work.
+“It is very important for a supervisor or DSD to acknowledge their efforts in going above and beyond, trying to make sure that they’re educated and knowledgeable as CNAs and that they’re aware of everything that’s going on at work.
 That’s a big step: taking initiative to further your education and your knowledge in order to fully do your job to the best of your ability.”

 “We always want to help our patients, and when we improve, we do that,” she said.
 “It was hard to make time, but we did it together.
 And we learned so much, especially about Alzheimer’s patients and patients with Dementia.
 The training helped us understand them.”